ovh/cds/docs/content/gettingstarted/step_by_step_build_deploy.md

 standard Continous Integration & Continous Delivery Workflow.

 So, we have to trigger this workflow on each commit, on every git branches.
-This will be useful to compile code from all developper and deploy master branch is the buid is Ok.
+This will be useful to compile code from all developpers and deploy master branch if the buid is Ok.

 The application is linked to a Github Git Repository, we have two choice to trigger automatically the workflow: